 Because you may be at risk of another deep vein thrombosis or pulmonary embolism, it's important to continue treatment, such as remaining on anticoagulants and being monitored as often as suggested by your health care provider.
 Also, keep regular visits with your provider to prevent or treat complications.

 Preparing for an appointment

 A pulmonary embolism is often first evaluated in a hospital, emergency room or urgent care center.
 If you think you might have a pulmonary embolism, seek medical attention right away.

 You may want to prepare a list that includes:

-- Information about your past medical problems, especially any recent surgeries or illnesses that kept you bedridden for several days
+- Information about your past medical problems, especially any recent surgeries, injuries or illnesses that kept you in bed for several days

-- Details on any recent journeys that involved long car or plane rides
+- Details on any recent trips that involved long car or plane rides

 - Information about the medical problems of parents or siblings

 - Questions you want to ask your health care provider